 - security searches

 - patrolling including dog patrols

 - control room management including CCTV and alarm monitoring

 - conference and event security

 - first aid

 All new entrants must be medically fit and will be subject to security vetting.
-New entrants must also pass the MGS foundation training course.
-Information on joining the MGS is on the civilservicejobs website.
+All new entrants must also pass a selection interview.

 Working hours and leave

-Most MGS officers work shifts, working on average 42 hours per week.
-Leave allowance is 25 days per year rising to 30 days after 5 years service plus 10½ public holidays and privilege days.
+Most operational officers work shifts, working on average 42 hours per week.
+Leave allowance is 25 days per year, rising to 30 days after 5 years service plus 9 days public and privilege holidays.